Hypersensitivity reactions (HSRs) can have a devastating and stressful impact on patients and their families

 Interruptions may impact protocols for patients with high-risk B-ALL (pictured).12

-An HSR that interferes with subsequent asparaginase doses could result in a prolonged time period between complete consecutive doses of asparaginase, decreasing the efficacy of ALL/LBL therapy1
+Hypersensitivity that interferes with subsequent asparaginase doses could result in a prolonged time period between complete consecutive doses of asparaginase, decreasing the efficacy of ALL/LBL therapy1

-To protect patient outcomes, consider switching
+When hypersensitivity threatens patient outcomes, consider switching

-to an immunologically distinct asparaginase
+to an immunologically distinct asparaginase.

 RYLAZE is indicated as a component of a multi-agent chemotherapeutic regimen given by intramuscular injection for the treatment of acute lymphoblastic leukemia (ALL) and lymphoblastic lymphoma (LBL) in adult and pediatric patients 1 month or older who have developed hypersensitivity to E. coli-derived asparaginase.